Escaped plant

-An escaped plant is a cultivated plant that has escaped from agriculture, forestry or garden cultivation and has become naturalized in the wild.
+An escaped plant is a cultivated plant that has escaped from horticulture, forestry, or garden cultivation and has become naturalized in the wild.
 Usually not native to an area, escaped plants may become invasive.
 Therefore, escaped plants are the subject of research in invasion biology.

 All escaped plants belong to the so-called hemerochoric plants.
 This term is used across the board for plants that have been introduced directly or indirectly by humans.
 The term also includes the unintentionally introduced plants that were introduced through seed pollution (speirochoric) or through unintentional transport (agochoric).

 Some ornamental plants have characteristics which allow them to escape cultivation and become weedy in alien ecosystems with far-reaching ecological and economic consequences.
 Escaped garden plants may be called garden escapes or escaped ornamentals.
 Sometimes, their origins can even be traced back to botanical gardens.

 Dispersal

 Plants may escape from cultivation in various ways, including the dumping of green waste in bushland and road reserves and by birds or other animals eating the fruits or seeds and dispersing them.
 Others are accidental hitchhikers that escape on ships, vehicles, and equipment.
 Plants can also escape through sending stolons (runners), as stolons are capable of independent growth in other areas.

 Garden escapees can be adventive, which means they can be established by human influence in a site outside their area of origin.
 Some plants, such as the opium poppy Papaver somniferum, escaped from cultivation so long ago that they are considered archaeophytes, and their original source may be obscure.

 Occasionally, seed contamination also introduces new plants that could reproduce for a short period of time.
 The proportion of adventitious species in open ruderal corridors at such locations can exceed 30% of the flora of these locations.
 Further, ornamental alien plants can easily escape their confined areas (such as gardens and greenhouses) and naturalize if the climate outside changes to their benefit.
 In the US, there are over 5,000 escaped plants, many of which are escaped ornamentals.